JereKuusela/valheim-world_edit_commands/README.md

 Most commands can be used on any object.
 When editing a single object, the script component is automatically added if missing.
 When editing multiple objects, `force` parameter needs to be used to add missing components.

 `tweak_object`:

 - `component=name`: Adds behavior / script component.
 - `creator=player id`: Sets the piece creator.
 Use 0 for no creator.
-- `effect=radius,id1,id2,...`: Adds forced effect area (heat, fire, player base, burning, no monsters, warm cozy area).
+- `effect=radius,id1,id2,...,playeronly`: Adds forced effect area (heat, fire, player base, burning, no monsters, warm cozy area).
+Putting 1 to playeronly makes the effect only affect players.
 - `event=radius,id`: Adds forced random event area.
 - `collision=true/false`: Sets whether the object has collision.
 No value to toggle.
 - `destoy=seconds`: Adds timed destroy after given seconds.